 Have you ever asked yourself if you or your company is doing SEO right?
 Or, are you at least running your website good enough to be worthy of the page 1 natural search results?
 The answer is probably no if you are doing your own SEO and also probably no if you didn’t properly vet the SEO agencies that you hired.
 There is a huge difference between saying that a company can do magical things, such as get you on page 1 for every keyword that you want, and actually doing a good job and getting your company found for a good number of good keywords that will bring you business and improve your ROI.
 So are you doing SEO right?

 Of course, you know that one major part of SEO is on-page SEO.
 And if you are doing your own on-page SEO for your brand new website, then you probably don’t even know what the term means.
 If you have read up on search engine optimization, then you probably know enough to make yourself dangerous — and when we say dangerous, we really do mean dangerous.
-Of course you also have companies that are doing Search Engine Optimization, which means they’re doing it the same way it was done 10 years ago, some 5 years ago and even some just last year.
-The point is that Google is always changing and that means as an SEO agency, you have to always be changing with them.
+Of course you also have companies that are doing auto pilot Search Engine Optimization, which means they’re doing it the same way it was done 10 years ago, some 5 years ago, they’re never changing.
+This is damaging to your agency because Google is always changing and that means as an SEO agency, you have to always be changing with them.
 That’s why it is important to hire a professional SEO company Perth, that know what they are doing.
 This is doing yourself a service rather than making your pages sink to the bottom of the pack.

 Learn More About Our SEO Program – Contact Us Today

 On-Page SEO Tactics To Stop Doing